Carolyn Cassady: Marriage to Neal Cassady

 When the job as costume designer finally came through, she declined because she was pregnant.
+Neal followed her to California and they married on April 1, 1948.
+On September 7, 1948, Carolyn gave birth to a daughter, Cathleen Joanne, the first of their three children.
 Neal worked at various jobs, finally becoming a brakeman for the Southern Pacific Railroad.
-On September 7, 1948, Carolyn gave birth to a daughter, Cathleen Joanne, the first of their three children.
-She expected life to settle down, but that December, Neal spent their savings on a new maroon Hudson and made a trip with his friend Al Hinkle and Lu Anne to connect with Kerouac in North Carolina.
+His new wife expected life to settle down, but that December, he spent their savings on a new maroon Hudson and made a trip with his friend Al Hinkle and Lu Anne to connect with Kerouac in North Carolina.
 Although Neal did make provisions for Carolyn and baby Cathy's care, she considered Neal's sudden departure desertion and told him not to return.
 The story was immortalized in Kerouac's On the Road.
 Believing the marriage was finished, Carolyn moved with her infant daughter to an apartment near Mission Dolores in San Francisco.

 At the end of January 1949, Neal dropped Jack and LuAnne off on a San Francisco street corner and was back in Carolyn's life.
 Neal took care of baby Cathleen during the day, while Carolyn worked as an assistant to a radiologist.
 In San Francisco, Jack spent a few days as a guest in their apartment before returning to New York.
 After Neal resumed work with the Southern Pacific Railroad, the family moved to better housing.
 In 1952, Jack joined them for several months, beginning to write Visions of Neal, which later became On the Road, Visions of Cody, and other works.
 With Neal's encouragement, Carolyn and Jack began an affair that continued until 1960.
 In 1953, Jack joined Neal working as a brakeman for the Southern Pacific Railroad, and he lived with them after they moved to San Jose, California.